Jhelum: Demographics

-As of the 2023 census of Pakistan, the population of Jhelum city, including the Jhelum cantonment, is about 312,426.
-It is the 31st largest city of Pakistan with respect to population.
+As of the 2023 census of Pakistan, the population of Jhelum city, including the Jhelum cantonment, was about 312,426 people.
+It is the 31st-largest city of Pakistan with respect to population.
 The total area of the city is about 22 km2.
-The population density is 261/km, and the population growth rate is 1.51, which is very low compared to other urban areas of Pakistan.
+The population density is 261 people per sq. km, and the population growth rate is 1.51, which is very low compared to other urban areas of Pakistan.
 The majority of the population, 98.47%, percent is Muslim.
-Among the minorities, Christians are in the majority, being 1.36% of the district.
+Of the minorities in Jhelum, Christians are the largest, making up 1.36% of the district's population.

 The literacy rate of Jhelum is among the highest in Pakistan.
-At 79%, it is only lower than that of Islamabad and neighbouring Rawalpindi, and is somewhat higher than the literacy in Punjab province (58%).
-The literacy rate has remarkably increased from 38.9% in 1981.
+At 79%, it is only lower than that of Islamabad and neighbouring Rawalpindi, and is somewhat higher than the average literacy in Punjab province (58%).
+The literacy rate has increased from 38.9% in 1981.
 The rate is much higher in the urban areas for both males and females.
 84% of the population have electricity and 96% have access to water.
 The Human Development Index of Jhelum is 0.770, which is the highest in Pakistan after Karachi.